gkono-splunk/o11y-lambda-workshop/README.md

       - _The process ID on the first line (**79829** in the case of my example), and_
       - _The **appending output to nohup.out** message_

     - _The **nohup** command ensures the script will not hang up when sent to the background.
-It also captures any output from our command in a nohup.out file in the same directory as the one you're currently in._
+It also captures the curl output from our command in a nohup.out file in the same directory as the one you're currently in._

     - _The **&** tells our shell process to run this process in the background, thus freeing our shell to run other commands._